ntang/gvoice-sms-takeout-xml/README.md

 1. Install SMS Backup & Restore.
   * I did this by downloading the APK from [SyncTech](https://www.synctech.com.au/sms-backup-restore/) then installing using ADB: i.e. ` adb install .\SMSBackupRestore-freeProductionRelease-10.20.002.apk`.
   * Alternatively you can use an emulator system image that includes Google Play Store, connect to your Googe account, and install SMS Backup & Restore from the Play Store.
-1. Push the file `gvoice-all.xml` to your emulator using ADB, i.e. `adb push .\gvoice-all.xml /sdcard/Documents`.
+1. Push the file `index.html` to your emulator using ADB, i.e. `adb push .\index.html /sdcard/Documents`.
-1. Open SMS Backup & Restore on the emulator.
+1. Open a web browser on the emulator.
-1. Use the Restore option to import the `gvoice-all.xml` file.
-When prompted, set SMS Backup & Restore as the default app for SMS messages.
+1. Navigate to the `index.html` file to view your converted conversations.
 1. Open your messagine app and set as default when prompted.
   ** I recommend using the messaging app without an account for this.
 For instance, Google Messages asks me if I want to connect it to my Google account or use it without an account.
 I selected "Use Messages without an account" so that it would not sync the imported messages to my Google account from the emulator.
 1. Inspect your output to make sure if appears how you want it.
 I recommend searching for images and contact cards to make sure those all imported in the output file.
 Unfortunately the emulator may not catch all errors with MMS messages because it doesn't have the same phone number as your actual device.